 For this purpose, a health practitioner is defined as a person who is licensed or certified by a Board under the Maryland Department of Health and Mental Hygiene and has an advanced degree in the field from an accredited educational institution, (except that this definition excludes an electrologist, mortician, nursing home administrator, pharmacist, or veterinarian).
 This definition includes a registered nurse or physician’s assistant only if that person has an advanced degree in the field and practices independently.

 Applicants who wish to apply for a Home Health Practioner need to submit a Home Occupation Application, Use and Occupancy Application, Site Plan, Floor Plan, Photographs of the Parking Area, Landscape Plan, and a copy of the individuals Certificate or License from Marylands Depatment of Health and Mental Hygiene.

-A home health practitioner's office, in those agricultural or residential zones where it is allowed as a registered use and not a Special Exception must comply with the following requirements:
+A home health practitioner's office where it is allowed as a limited use and not a Conditional Use must comply with the following requirements:

 |Home Occuaption Application||Use and Occupancy Application|

 |Credit Card Authorization Form||Credit Card Authorization Form|

 |Inspections arranged during application.|

 |311 Web Portal: Enter key word "Home Health Practitioner"||http://www3.montgomerycountymd.gov/311|

 |Call for More Information|